ValleyCraft-Dev-Team/ValleyCraft-Wiki/tools.md

 ![Rope Crafting Recipe](https://github.com/l1nkl3/ValleyCraft/blob/gh-pages/wiki-images/rope.png)

-Sickles work like hoes, but they also make a good weapon in a pinch, they swing a bit slower than their counterpart, but deal more damage in return.
+Sickles work like hoes, but they also make a good weapon in a pinch.
+They swing a bit slower than their counterpart, and deal more damage in return.

 ![Sickle Crafting Recipe](https://github.com/l1nkl3/ValleyCraft/blob/gh-pages/wiki-images/sickle.png)